 - Odd Sounds

 Minimal sounds are normal.
-If you detect distinct knocking, cracking or banging sounds emanating from your water heater, it could be a a warning there is a problem.
+If you detect distinct knocking, cracking or banging sounds emanating from your water heater, it could be a warning there is a problem.

 If residue has thickened inside, your water heater may be less efficient.
 This could result in bigger utility costs and possible harm to your water heater.